 |Area||Total Doses Distributed*||Total Doses Administered**|

-*Distributed Data Source: IHS National Supply Service Center, includes total doses ordered and anticipated to be delivered by July 16, 2021 to facilities that chose the IHS jurisdiction for vaccine distribution.
+*Distributed Data Source: IHS National Supply Service Center, includes total doses ordered and delivered by September 23, 2022, to facilities that chose the IHS jurisdiction for vaccine distribution.

 COVID-19 Cases by IHS Area